Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Therapeutic principles

-Vomiting should not be induced due to possible seizures and impaired swallowing reflex.
+Vomiting should not be induced due to possible Seizures and an impaired swallowing reflex.

-There is no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
-Antidotes can be specific to certain poisons or have more general detoxifying effects., but physostigmine can treat the anticholinergic component in both dogs and cats.
+There is no specific antidote; however, physostigmine can be used to treat the anticholinergic component in both dogs and cats.
 SodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
-Unbalanced sodium levels can lead to various health problems in dogs and cats. bicarbonate is very helpful in treating cardiac arrhythmias by correcting acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
+Unbalanced sodium levels can lead to various health problems in dogs and cats. bicarbonate is very helpful in treating Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. by correcting acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders..

 Lipid infusions are also indicated.

-Otherwise, the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Otherwise, therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is symptomatic.
-As with all intoxications, stabilizing vital functionsVital functions are essential bodily functions necessary to sustain life.
-These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. is paramount.
+As with all intoxications / poisonings, stabilizing vital functionsVital functions are essential bodily functions necessary to sustain life.
+These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. is the top priority.

-Renal function (diuresisDiuresis is the increase in urine excretion by the kidneys.
-It is a natural process for removing excess water and waste products from the body.) is stimulated, and confirmed urine output is controlled.
+Kidney function (diuresisDiuresis is the increase in urine excretion by the kidneys.
+It is a natural process for removing excess water and waste products from the body.) is stimulated and confirmed urination is monitored.

-Simultaneously with infusion therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. to control renal function, acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
-Imbalances can lead to serious health problems. disturbances, characterized by acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., can be treated with sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
+At the same time as infusion therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. to monitor kidney function, the acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
+Imbalances can lead to serious health problems. disturbance—characterized by acidosis—can be treated with sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. bicarbonate.

 Monitoring body temperature is also necessary.